mullasuleman/SFMC_Console_Toolset/README.md

 - Use as a sample file for field mapping when setting up an import definition in Contact Builder

 This tool will also copy a comma-separated field list to the clipboard if you need to grab all fields from a data extension to use in SQL Query.

+## Copy SQL
+Copies an SQL query to your clipboard for the data extension that's currently open.